Severe Thunderstorm Warning issued for Custer, Pennington by NWS - NewsBreak

-Effective: 2022-07-07 14:14:00 MDT Expires: 2022-07-07 18:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Butte; Southern Meade Co Plains A strong thunderstorm will impact portions of southeastern Butte and west central Meade Counties through 645 PM MDT At 613 PM MDT, Doppler radar was tracking a strong thunderstorm 3 miles east of Owl Butte, or 26 miles northeast of Sturgis, moving south at 15 mph.
-HAZARD...Winds in excess of 40 mph and half inch hail.
+Effective: 2022-07-07 14:14:00 MDT Expires: 2022-07-11 01:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+These storms may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Hermosa Foot Hills; Southern Black Hills; Southern Foot Hills Strong thunderstorms will impact portions of southwestern Custer and north central Fall River Counties through 100 AM MDT At 1216 AM MDT, Doppler radar was tracking strong thunderstorms along a line extending from 8 miles northeast of Dewey to 2 miles southeast of Argyle.
+Movement was east at 35 mph.
+HAZARD...Winds in excess of 30 mph and nickel size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Owl Butte.
-MAX HAIL SIZE...0.50 IN MAX WIND GUST...40 MPH
+Locations impacted include Buffalo Gap, Pringle, Argyle, Wind Cave National Park, Cold Brook Reservoir, Buffalo Corrals and southeastern Custer State Park.
+MAX HAIL SIZE...0.88 IN MAX WIND GUST...30 MPH

 Comments / 0